Skip to content

 It requires all of us to bring all of ourselves to get to grips with the issues, if we are to make an impactful change.

-The OU in Scotland’s contributions before, during and after COP26, is taking many forms.
-We're drawing on the OU’s expertise as a digital educator, and trusted public face which effectively communicates complex ideas to a mass audience.
+The OU's contributions in Scotland take many forms and draw on our expertise as a digital educator, and trusted public face which effectively communicates complex ideas to a mass audience.